OsmanMalik/countsketch-matrix-tensor-id/README.md

 # CountSketch Matrix and Tensor Interpolative Decomposition
 This repository provides the code we use in our preprint paper

 O. A. Malik and S. Becker.
-Fast Randomized Matrix and Tensor Interpolative Decomposition Using CountSketch. *arXiv:1901.10559 [cs.NA]*, 29 January 2019.
+Fast Randomized Matrix and Tensor Interpolative Decomposition Using CountSketch. *CoRR*, abs/1901.10559, 29 January 2019.

 It is available at https://arxiv.org/abs/1901.10559.